Combining Machine Learning Defenses without Conflicts: Experimental Setup

-\textbf{Explanations (\defexplPost).} We assess explanation quality using \emph{convergence delta}, a proxy for measuring the error between the explanation for a data records and a baseline~\cite{kokhlikyan2020captum}.
+\textbf{\underline{Explanations (\defexplPost).}} We assess the quality fo explanations using \emph{convergence delta}, measures the error between the explanation for a data records and a baseline~\citep{kokhlikyan2020captum}.
 We report the average convergence delta across all $\dtest$ records as $\phi_{err}$.
-We use DeepLift~\cite{shrikumar2017learning} from Captum library which recommends using a zero vector baseline for computing convergence delta.
+We use DeepLift~\citep{shrikumar2017learning} from Captum library which recommends using a zero vector as a baseline.